cult-of-coders/redis-oplog/README.md

 RedisOplog.stats()
 ```

+### The levels of scaling reactivity
+1. Just add RedisOplog, you will already see big performance improvements
+2. Fine-tune your reactivity by using custom namespaces and channels
+3. Implement your own custom reactivity by using Redis Vent

 ### [Optimistic UI](docs/optimistic_ui.md)

 If you are using optimistic ui in your application, you should give this a read.